Botanism/Botanist/README.md

 If you want to contribute that would be awesome !
 We would love that :smile: !

-So to help you out, there are some rules and explanations there: [CONTRIBUTING.md](https://github.com/s0lst1ce/ForeBot/blob/master/CONTRIBUTING.md).
+So to help you out, here are some tips to get you going: [CONTRIBUTING.md](https://github.com/s0lst1ce/ForeBot/blob/master/CONTRIBUTING.md).

 ## Commands